nomastickles/pi-monitor/README.md

 ### ./backend/.env

-APP_SECRET = simple not very secure way to gate all flask APIs
+APP_SECRET = simple not very secure way to gate all flask routes

 BRIDGE_USERNAME = username from Hue bridge